jeremyrovelli/hometest-annalise.ai/README.md

 ### Limitations and room for improvement
 -more complete tests (example: check all fields in responses returned by server)
--Handling of an environment variable (local/UAT/PROD) in config.js file
+-handling of an environment variable (local/UAT/PROD) in config.js file
--better handling of required data (creation/deletion) before/after tests run
+-better handling of required data (creation/deletion) before/after tests run (example of side effect with current tests: the "upload" test will keep on creating images, and the "retrieve images" tests will take longer and longer to execute)
 -downloading image file from s3 currently only checks status code (could check that we receive an actual file with correct title and size)
 -check that parameters and requests body are correctly handled by server (400 bad request should be sent)
 -add a test to check that images above 3.96 MB can't be uploaded